mviereck/x11docker/README.md

      - See [wiki: Dependencies - Recommended base](https://github.com/mviereck/x11docker/wiki/Dependencies#recommended-base) for a package list matching your distribution.

 Dependencies in image:
  - Some feature options have additional dependencies on host and/or in image.
-This affects especially options `--gpu`, `--printer` and `--pulseaudio`.
+This affects especially options `--gpu`, `--printer`, `--pipewire` and `--pulseaudio`.
  - Compare [wiki: feature dependencies](https://github.com/mviereck/x11docker/wiki/Dependencies#dependencies-of-feature-options).